-PRODUCT LEAK TYPE VAPORS [SUCH AS: BU PROPANE, ET ETHANE, Gas E, AND NATURAL Initially heavier than air, spread along ground and may travel to source of ignition and flash back.
+PRODUCT LEAK TYPE VAPORS HIGHLY VOLATILE LIQUIDS [SUCH AS: BUTANE, PROPANE, ETHANE, PROPYLENE, AND NATURAL GAS LIQUIDS (NGL)] Initially heavier than air, spread along ground and may travel to source of ignition and flash back.
 Product is colorless, tasteless and odorless.
-HEALTH HAZARDS NATURAL GAS Gas Gas Lighter than air and will generally rise and dissipate.
+HEALTH HAZARDS I warning and may be toxic if inhaled at high concentrations.
+Contact with gas.
+I NATURAL GAS Gas Gas Lighter than air and will generally rise and dissipate.
 May gather in a confined space and travel to a source of ignition.
 Will be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
 Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concentrations.
 Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.